Overlapping Schwarz Preconditioners for Pose-Graph SLAM in Robotics: Simultaneous Localization and Mapping (SLAM)

 Let

 denote the Jacobian of the stacked residual vector.
 Then the gradient of $\mathcal J$ can be written as

 Finally, the Gauss--Newton approximation of the Hessian is given by

-If the weight matrices $W_{ij}$ are symmetric positive definite and the natural null space of the problem is removed (e.g.\ by fixing one pose), then $H_{\mathrm{GN}}$ is symmetric positive definite, and the conjugate gradient method is applicable.
+For symmetric positive definite weight matrices $W_{ij}$, and after the natural null space of the problem is removed (e.g., by fixing one pose), $H_{\mathrm{GN}}$ is symmetric positive definite, and the conjugate gradient method is applicable.